yihu17/yihu17/README.md

 ### Hi, I'm Chester
 I'm a recent computer science graduate from Lacaster University.
-I've learnt and primarily code in Java, C and Python, however I'm looking to learn more languages and is currently learning C#.
+I've learnt and primarily code in Java, C and Python, however I'm looking to learn more languages and is currently learning C# specifically for building applications in Unity Engine and ASP.NET.

 My github is a combination of both individual projects and university courseworks.

 <!--
 **yihu17/yihu17** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.